 Does anyone have any examples of these ‘freakish’ buttons?
 Published The Daily News (Perth), 2nd May 1914.
 1916

 Earlier versions of the ‘hook-less fastener’ had been developed decades earlier, but this was the first commercially successful version of the zip.
 Published in The Globe and Sunday Times War Pictorial on 17th June 1916.

 Published in The Daily News (Perth), 16th April 1917.

 Thank goodness!
 I was having such trouble polishing my buttons.

-Fashion advice published in The Advertiser (Adelaide) on 4th November 1924.
+Fashion advice published in The Advertiser (Adelaide), 4th November 1924.

 Published in The Queenslander, 9th January 1926.

 Oh my goodness!

 Published 26th January 1926 in The Mail (Adelaide).

 Published in The Age (Melbourne), 29th October 1929.